-Rock painting is a great way to to get started painting and can be the perfect hand-made gift for someone you care about.
-All ages, from toddlers on up, can participate in this activity, and it can be as basic or as complex as you want to make it - either way there is something about a hand-picked and hand-painted rock that touches the heart.
+Rock painting is a great way to get started painting and can be the perfect hand-made gift for someone you care about.
+All ages, from toddlers on up, can participate in this activity, and it can be as basic or as complex as you want to make it.

-You can buy rocks at landscaping supply companies and garden centers as well as stores like Home Depot, Michael's, and Walmart.
+If you don't have easy access to a place where you can obtain rocks, you can always buy them.
+Try landscaping supply companies or garden centers as well as stores like Home Depot, Michael's, and Walmart.
 Ask for river rocks or stones, or landscaping rocks.
-You can also buy them online such as these large white decorative landscape rocks (Buy from Amazon) or these small gray landscape beach pebbles (Buy from Amazon).
+Some, like these small gray landscape beach pebbles, are even available online.